drubinstein/pokerl/content/docs/chapter-1/breakdown/8badges/index.md

 <div style="text-align: center;">

 {{< figure
-  src="assets/gym4.png"
+  src="images/gym4.gif"
   caption="Unlocking Erika's gym."
   class="ma0 w-75"
 >}}

 </div>

-To enter Erika's gym you must remove a tree blocking the entrance to her gym with cut.
-In her gym, she will be guarded by multiple trainers you must defeat *and* more trees to cut.
+To enter Erika's gym you must remove a tree blocking the entrance to her gym with `CUT`.
+In her gym, she will be guarded by multiple trainers you must defeat *and* more trees to `CUT`.
 Notably, the sprite for the trees within the gym are different from the tree sprite outside the gym.

 ## Koga's Gym Gimmick

 <div style="text-align: center;">

 {{< figure
-  src="assets/gym5.png"
+  src="images/gym5.gif"
   caption="Making your way around Koga's gym's invisible walls." class="ma0 w-75"
 >}}